Nesus/Alma-2016-SummerInternship/Graphite+Grafana.md

 su -s /bin/sh apache -c "/usr/lib/python2.6/site-packages/graphite/manage.py syncdb"
 ```
 or change the ownership of the sqlite database created by graphite-web.

+* graphite-web comes with a default Apache Virtualhost file (/etc/httpd/conf.d/graphite-web.conf), I changed the port to 81 and add Listen 81 to Apache config file (/etc/httpd/conf/http.conf) to run it in a different port than Grafana.

 * Restart Apache
 /etc/init.d/httpd restart